mjfrigaard/katacoda-scenarios/03-effective-storytelling/step4.md

 ### Are we seeing what we expected?

-Before creating any visualizations, we want a display that gives us an overview of the entire `People` dataset so we can see if it was imported correctly.
+Before creating any visualizations, we want a display that gives us an overview of the entire `People` dataset.
+This way, we can see if we imported all the variables and observations correctly.

 ### Skimming data

-We'll be using the [`skimr` package](https://docs.ropensci.org/skimr/), which is designed for
+We'll be using the [`skimr` package](https://docs.ropensci.org/skimr/). `skimr` was is designed for:

 > "displaying summary statistics the user can skim quickly to understand their data"